dsggregory/AmbientToBhyve/README.md

 The Ambient [WS-2902A](https://www.ambientweather.com/amws2902.html) weather station sends data to Weather Underground.
 The Orib B-hyve sprinkler timer gets weather data from [Aeris](https://www.aerisweather.com/) via [PWSWeather](https://www.pwsweather.com/).
 This project describes the steps to facilitate the transer of data from the weather station to PWSWeather.

+You can get a Wundeground API key by registering your PWS with them.

 ## References
 * https://ambientweather.net/help/pwsweather/
 * Blogs